Inject Agent

 messagestringYesThe statement the agent should say.

-behaviorstringNoHow the injection interacts with the current turn: "default" or "queue".
+behaviorstringNoHow the injection interacts with the current turn: "default", "queue", or "interrupt".
 Uses "default" if omitted.

 behavior values